 If you are a serious classical solo singer, the six-week classical voice summer program for high school students is excellent preparation for training at the college, university, or conservatory level.
 You will develop a great breadth of knowledge and elevate your solo singing skills, guided by an accomplished and supportive faculty.

 The vocal artist program is an intense musical immersion.
 During your time here, you will participate in:

 Weekly private voice lessons and coaching, focusing on advanced classical technique and voice-appropriate repertoire.
 You will study and have numerous coaching sessions with instructors who have advanced degrees in music and are actively engaged in professional teaching and performance.

 Opera Workshop Company is your opportunity to participate in staged performances featuring the repertoire of opera and operetta, including solos, small ensembles, and chorus scenes.
 Scenes are selected and tailored to the students' ability and experience.
 The workshop culminates with public performances.

 Master classes with distinguished guest artists complement the curriculum.
-Recent master class guest teachers have included Nathan Gunn, Carmen Pelton, Salvatore Champagne, Kenneth Cox, Sylvia McNair, and Richard Fracker, among others.
+Recent master class guest teachers have included Carmen Pelton, Salvatore Champagne, Kenneth Cox, Sylvia McNair, Richard Fracker, and Nathan and Julie Gunn, among others.

 Studio and honors solo recitals will provide you important experience in the art of recital comportment, song memorization, characterization, recital artistry, and public performance.